Dirty Old Town: History

-The song was written about Salford, then in Lancashire, England, the area where MacColl was born and brought up.
+The song was written about Salford, then in Lancashire (now in Greater Manchester), England, the area where MacColl was born and brought up.
 It was originally composed for the 1949 play Landscape with Chimneys, produced by Joan Littlewood and Theatre Workshop and set in a North of England industrial town.
 With the growing popularity of folk music in the 1960s the song became a standard in the repertory of British folk club singers.

 In a BBC radio documentary about “Dirty Old Town”, Professor Ben Harker (author of Class Act: The Cultural and Political Life of Ewan MacColl, 2007, Pluto Press) explains that although MacColl later claimed the song was written as an interlude "to cover an awkward scene change", studying the script of the play Landscape with Chimneys reveals the song occurs at the beginning and at the end of the play.
 Harker argues the song is important to the play because “it captures the movement from dreamy optimism and romance to militancy, frustration and anger.
 That’s the trajectory of the song and of the play.”

-The first verse refers to the "gasworks croft" which was a piece of open land adjacent to Salford gasworks, and then speaks of the old canal, which was the Manchester, Bolton & Bury Canal.
+The first verse refers to the "gasworks croft" which was a piece of open land adjacent to Salford gasworks, and then speaks of the old canal, which was the Manchester, Bolton and Bury Canal.
 The line in the original version about smelling a spring on “the Salford wind” is sometimes sung as “the sulphured wind”.
 But in any case, most singers tend to drop the Salford reference altogether, in favour of calling the wind “smoky”.
 (This is the case in MacColl's own 1983 recording of the song.)